-PWL density estimator on synthetic data.
-Section 6.3 evaluates the proposed algorithm for learning PWL data embedding on classification benchmarks selected from the UCI repository.
+work communication by PWC histograms.
+Section 7.2 evaluates the proposed PWL density estimator on synthetic data.
+Section 7.3 evaluates the proposed algorithm for learning PWL data embedding on classification benchmarks selected from the UCI repository.

-6.1 Malware detection by classification of histograms
+7.1 Malware detection by classification of histograms

 The proposed approach was applied in the network security domain to classify unseen malware samples from HTTP traffic.
 The data was obtained from several months (January - July 2015) of real network traffic of companies of various sizes in form of proxy log records.
 The logs contain anonymized HTTP/HTTPS web requests, where one request represents one connection defined as a group of packets from a single user and source port with a single server IP address, port, and protocol.
-We grouped all connections into bags, where one bag contains all connections of the same user going the same domain.
-Finally, we computed a histogram representation of each bag and used the histograms as input to a linear two-class classifier (20) as described in Bartos and Sofka (2015).
-We compare two methods learning the classifier parameters:
+Each request consists of the following fields: user name, source IP address, destination IP address, source port, destination port, protocol, number of bytes transferred from client to server and from server to client, flow duration, timestamp, user agent, URL, referer, MIME-Type, and HTTP status.
+The most informative field is the URL, which can be decomposed further into several parts, e.g. protocol, hostname, path, file name, or query.